perevalovds/RemoteConfig/README.md

 # RemoteConfig

-Application for remote control programs used ofxKuTextGui interface
+Application for remote control programs used ofxKuTextGui interface.

+## Build

+It's written in openFrameworks.